 Old Town at Kissimmee offers free entertainment every night of the week.
 Make the most of nightly shows on the main stage and weekly car cruise-ins.
-Old Town also has great shopping, and family friendly rides like the new 86-foot-high ferris wheel imported all the way from Italy.
+Old Town also has great shopping, and family-friendly rides like the new 86-foot-high Ferris wheel imported all the way from Italy.
 For old-fashioned arcade games or a few games on some brand-new ones, head to Old Town’s family fun center which has 50+ video and skill games.
 What’s more, it’s completely free to get in!

-Central East Florida
+Cheap things to do in Central East Florida

 Hit the east coast beaches